Traditional English pronunciation of Latin: Vowel length and stress

-In most cases, the English pronunciation of Classical words and names is predictable from the orthography, as long as long and short vowels are distinguished.
+In most cases, the English pronunciation of Classical words and names is predictable from the orthography, as long as long and short vowels are distinguishable in the source.
 For Latin, Latinized Greek or for long versus short α, ι, υ Greek vowels, this means that macrons and breves must be used if the pronunciation is to be unambiguous.
 However, the conventions of biological nomenclature forbid the use of these diacritics, and in practice they are not found in astronomical names or in literature.
 Without this information, it may not be possible to ascertain the placement of stress, and therefore the pronunciation of the vowels in English.

-Note that the following rules are generalizations, and that many names have well established idiosyncratic pronunciations.
+Note that the following rules are generalizations, and that many names have well-established idiosyncratic pronunciations.

 Stress placement

 Latin stress is predictable.
 It falls on the penultimate syllable when that is "heavy", and on the antepenultimate syllable when the penult is "light".

 In Greek, stress is not predictable, but it may be ignored when pronouncing Greek borrowings, as they have been filtered through Latin and have acquired the stress patterns of Latin words.

 A syllable is "light" if it ends in a single short vowel.
 For example, a, ca, sca, scra are all light syllables for the purposes of Latin stress assignment.